jaredballou/insurgency-sourcemod/README.md

 ### Plugins In Progress
 These are plugins that still are not ready for general use, these will be very buggy.
+* [RPG rockets drift off course](scripting/rpgdrift.sp).
+Add slight nudges to in-flight rockets to reduce punishment of laser beam RPGs.
+  * [X] Nudge rocket in flight
+  * [ ] Randomized chance of happening, default 10% for players?
+  * [ ] CVAR Variables to set amount of drift, chance, and option to always force drift for bots.
 * [Suicide Bombs](scripting/suicide_bomb.sp): Adds a suicide bomb effect that creates an IED at the player's origin and immediately detonates.
 Release 1 has all 'bomber' class players detonate on death, which is very annoying in game but is a proof of concept.
   * [ ] Add bot targeting and behavior to make them seek players
   * [ ] Add functionality to have bots blow themselves up when they run into a group of players